decaporg/decap-cms/website/content/docs/writing-style-guide.md

 Use angle brackets for placeholders.
 Tell the reader what a placeholder represents.

-1. Display information about a cli command:
+1. Display information about a CLI command:

 ```bash
 npm install <package-name>